wordtreefoundation/books/The Late War - Gilbert Hunt - 1817.md

 28 And the beauty thereof was as if, from the blue and spangled vault of heaven, it had showered diamonds :
 29 And all the nations of the earth beheld the glory of.
 Columbia.

-SND OF THE HISTORY OF THE LATE WAR,
+END OF THE HISTORY OF THE LATE WAR.

 ALGERINE WAR,